Benjamin Moore & Sherwin Williams: Top 5 Off-White Paint Colours

 Silver Satin is the grayest of the bunch, being a soft, slightly warm gray, but it DOES have a sneaky undertone to consider…

 PURPLE.
-Remember, every gray will have an undertone and Silver Satin favours a vague purple.
+Remember, every gray will have an undertone and Silver Satin favours purple.

 A bit more about Silver Satin